mParticle/docs/src/pages/integrations/leanplum/feed/index.md

 title: Feed
 ---

-<aside>The Leanplum feed is in beta and may offer functionality that is not yet documented here.</aside>

 <a href="https://www.leanplum.com/" target="_blank">Leanplum</a> is a mobile marketing platform providing cross-channel messaging and app optimization in a single solution.
 Leanplum offers Push, Email, Automation, App Editing, Personalization, A/B Testing, and Analytics.

 ## Enable the Integration